Georgia Shoulder Dystocia Injury Attorneys

 Find Out If You Have a Shoulder Dystocia Case

 Shoulder dystocia is a birth complication that can result in serious and permanent injury to the baby.
 It occurs when a baby is descending the birth canal and the shoulder gets lodged behind the mother’s pubic bone.
 While physicians can’t know beforehand that shoulder dystocia will occur, they should be aware of the risk factors and be prepared to deal with the complication if it does occur.
 Modern medicine has developed maneuvers to prevent birth injuries resulting from shoulder dystocia, and it is up to the attending physician to perform them.

 With over 30 years of legal and trial experience, the compassionate Georgia birth injury attorney at Grant Law Office can provide you with the high-quality legal representation you need to maximize your compensation for medical expenses, pain and suffering, in-home care, and future damages.
 We understand that your child is the most important person in your life and that’s why we’ll fight hard to make things right.
 To find out more, contact the experienced and compassionate lawyers at Grant Law Office for a free case evaluation.
-We can be reached at (866) 249-5513 or (404) 995-3955.
+We can be reached at (404) 995-3955.

 Video on Shoulder Dystocia

 Doctors and nurses should prepare for the possibility of shoulder dystocia by looking out for risk factors prior to birth.
 Such risk factors include:

 - Gestational diabetes in mother